Canjie-Luo/Text-Image-Augmentation/README.md

 ```

 ## Acknowledgment
 The tool is the combination of [@cxcxcxcx's](https://github.com/cxcxcxcx) [imgwarp-opencv](https://github.com/cxcxcxcx/imgwarp-opencv) and [@Yati Sagade's](https://github.com/yati-sagade) [opencv-ndarray-conversion](https://github.com/yati-sagade/opencv-ndarray-conversion).
 Thanks for your contribution.

+## Attention
+The tool is only free for academic research purposes.